markschl/seqtool/README.md

 * **[lower](https://github.com/markschl/seqtool/wiki/lower)**: Converts all characters in the sequence to lowercase.
 * **[revcomp](https://github.com/markschl/seqtool/wiki/revcomp)**: Reverse complements DNA sequences.
 If quality scores are present, their order is just reversed.
+* **[concat](https://github.com/markschl/seqtool/wiki/concat)**: Concatenates sequences/alignments from different files in the order in which they are provided.
+Fails if the IDs don't match.
 ## Installing

 Binaries for Linux, Mac OS X and Windows can be